 “Belle looked to broader horizons, declaring how deeply she wanted ‘adventure in that great wide somewhere.’
 She confided to a passing sheep during her opening song that she enjoyed reading about Prince Charming, but she never said she expected—or even wanted—a prince as a suitor.
 It would be nice to have someone who understood her dreams, but she didn’t need a nobly born husband to realize her goals.
 She’d choose a library over a palace.”

-Critics of the Disney fairy-tale try to have their cake and eat it by arguing that Belle is above such pettiness as princes and castles when she ends up with both of those things.
+Critics of the Disney fairy-tale try to have their cake and eat it with this story.
+They argue Belle is above such pettiness as princes and castles even though she ends up with both of those things.
 This brings up the question of whether those are such awful things for young girls to desire anyways, and it only represents one of many contradictions in the Belle conversation.

 No part of me is saying any of this to dunk on Belle.
 The fairy-tale picture of romance is popular for a reason, and Belle is not a lesser princess because she plays by this same rule book.
 But as critics consistently center the narrative on Belle as being “not your average Princess,” they not only distort the film, but they also confess their distaste for something they haven’t bothered to understand.